rachanahegde/python-pro-bootcamp-beginner-projects/README.md

 Literally a calculator.

 <h3> Blackjack Game </h3>
 This blackjack game was the first capstone project for this bootcamp and it really tested my knowledge and my patience!
-I decided to share the code that I originally wrote - before watching her solution videos - and I completed the standard difficulty version of this project (which still took me 6 hours).
-Python Tutor's visualisation feature helped me fix some major bugs.
+I was able to write almost all of this code on my own but watching her solution videos helped clarify some things for me and understand the game better.
+I completed the standard difficulty version of this project and Python Tutor's visualisation feature helped me fix some major bugs.